0xNirvana/Writeups/HackTheBox/Easy/blunder/blunder.md

 └──╼ $cewl http://10.10.10.191:80 -w words
 ```

 This will create a list of words obtained from the webpage.
-With the help of `tee`, we will get the output displayed on the console and the same would get written in the file `words`.
+With this the output is written in the file `words`.
 Now, we can use this list along with the username `fergus` to bruteforce the login.
 But the issue is CSRF token.
 And to avoid that we need to make a python script which will read the token and pass is in the subsequent request along with the updated password value.

 ```
 import requests